genericuser101/WindDesc/README.md

     * 📜 three_desc_model.py \
   Contains the three descriptor model used for predicting windspeeds.

+### Active Learning:
+The active learning algorithm currently supports the following

 ### FAQ:
 Q: I am parsing a the filename but, its returning a directory ValueError? \
 A: If you aren't using the same architecture as WindDesc please pass the full path or at least the path from your code dir.
+Once the module is fully packaged the config file will be responsible for all this.